Case study·Humanos × Ralio·ralio.agents.v3·v1 · anchored 2026-05-19

 § 02 · Problem

-Transactions cross trust boundaries
+Transactions cross boundaries

 What’s happening